-Registered members of the College who are on the general register are entitled to sitting on the governing council and College committees and to voting for council members.
+Regulated members of the College who are on the General Register are entitled to sit on the governing council and College committees and to vote for council members.

 Learn about the different duties and responsibilities by clicking on the squares below.

 The council is elected by College regulated members, and is responsible for the governance and management of the regulatory and business affairs of the College.
 The council establishes the mission, vision and policy direction for the College.
 The council also hears appeals referred to it under the Health Professions Act.

 The council is comprised of no fewer than six regulated members, including a president and president-elect.
 To increase and maintain public transparency and accountability, the legislation requires that 25% of the council are public members.

 Registrar / Complaints Director

 The Registrar performs duties designated in legislation, as well as those delegated by the council of the College.
 The Registrar also serves as Complaints Director.
 The Complaints Director receives and investigates complaints of unprofessional conduct and determines whether the complaint should be dismissed due to lack of evidence, referred to the Alternate Complaint Resolution process or referred to a hearing.

 The Executive Assistant coordinates registration and renewal processes and provides assistance to the Registrar and regulated members.
 The Executive Assistant also serves as the Hearings Director of the College.
 The Hearings Director establishes a Hearing Tribunal or a Complaint Review Committee from the list of regulated members appointed by council and coordinates scheduling, production of notices and records for the hearing.